 Previous Curriculum Projects

 For over twenty years, we at CASLS have supported world language teaching and learning.
 Our projects include curriculum, assessment, research, and direct student instruction.
-Although our funding doesn’t always provide us with the opportunity to maintain the projects, we continue to allow access to the materials created.
+Although our funding doesn’t always allow us the ability to maintain the projects, we continue to provide the materials created.

 Find Place-based Language Learning Curriculum

-The Place- and Experience-based Database for Language Learning (PEBLL) is a curated collection of place-based programs.
+The Place- and Experience-based Database for Language Learning (PEBLL) is a curated collection of place-based educational experiences relevant to language learning.
 Each project included in PEBLL is geo-tagged and categorized by language, level, and content area.